Raphia australis

 Flowers

 Individual flowers appear after about 25 years and are actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
 Flowers are 2-ranked (male and female).
-The UPPER Male Flowers have 3 petals, 6-16 Stamens and lack an ovary.
-In the LOWER initially smaller Female Flowers, both the tubular calyx and corolla are accrescent (increasing in size with age).
+The Upper Male Flowers have 3 petals, 6-16 Stamens and lack an ovary.
+In the Lower initially smaller Female Flowers, both the tubular calyx and corolla are accrescent (increasing in size with age).
 Stamens are absent but there is a ring of Staminodes (sterile stamens) attached to the corolla.
 The ovoid, 3-chambered, superior Ovary contains a single developing Ovule.
-The Style is short or absent and three Stigmas are present.
+The Style is short or absent and three Stigmas (pollen receptors) are present.

 Fruit

 The ovate or oblong Fruit develops as a triangular plume and takes about 2 years to mature.
-It is covered with a shiny, overlapping chest of chestnut-brown scales that are arranged in vertical rows and tipped with the remains of the 3 stigmas.
-Scales cover the seeds.
+It is covered with a shiny, overlapping chest of chestnut-brown Scales that are arranged in vertical rows and tipped with the remains of the 3 stigmas.
+These scales cover the seeds.
 Underneath this is a thin layer of spongy flesh that surrounds the single “ivory” seed.
 Each beaked fruit is up to 9 x 5cm and has a single bony seed.
 The fruit is scattered when the tree falls.
 The mature inflorescence can have an amazing mass of up to 250kg.
 After flowering the tree slowly dies, falls down and releases the up to 10 000 Seeds from the fruit.
 These seeds are covered with a thin fleshy layer – that attracts dispersal animals.
 The seeds germinate easily.

 Distribution & Ecology